-Looking for tangible things to say to someone who is harming their partner?
+Looking for other tangible things to say to someone who is harming their partner?
 We created conversation cards to help you talk with a person in your life who is struggling in their relationship, who isn't their best self, and who has the will to change.
-You can find this tool at wscadv.org/resources/hows-your-relationship-conversation-cards/.
+You can find this tool at wscadv.org/howsyourrelationship.